nechin/laravel-helpers/README.md

-# laravel-package-file-ext
-Laravel package fileExt
+# Laravel package fileExt

-Added new method fileExt to Str facade, that return a file extension by file path
+Added new method *fileExt* to Str facade, that return a file extension by file path